gpradeepkumar98/Multiple-variable-clustering-using-kmeans-on-spotify-data/README.md

 # Multiple-variable-clustering-using-kmeans-on-spotify-data

+"Music Clustering with K-Means: Unveiling Audio Patterns in Spotify Data"

 This repository contains a Python script and Jupyter Notebook demonstrating multiple variable clustering using the K-Means clustering algorithm on Spotify dataset.
 The purpose of this project is to explore the application of K-Means clustering to group songs based on multiple audio features and discover interesting patterns within music data.
 Table of Contents